uviclibraries/html-css/act-3.md

 In keeping with the theme of this workshop, we have ordered the quests in **three levels of difficulty**.

 ### Making it to The Prancing Pony
+- embed your CSS rules in the head tag of your HTML document by using "Method 2: Internal CSS" in [this tutorial](https://www.w3schools.in/html/how-to-add-css-in-html)
 - [change text colour](https://www.w3schools.com/css/css_text.asp) in some way
 - [add some text decoration](https://www.w3schools.com/css/css_text_decoration.asp)
 - [align your text](https://www.w3schools.com/css/css_text_align.asp) in some way